-“The Eiger Foundation promotes photography as an important art form,” says Leonard O’Brien, the Founder of the Eiger Foundation.
-“By supporting the [Roger Ballen] Centre for Photography and Zeitz MOCAA, the Eiger Foundation can fulfil its mission of promoting a better understanding of the photographic medium for society at large.”
+“The Eiger Foundation promotes photography as an important art form,” says Leonard O’Brien, the founder of the Eiger Foundation.
+“By supporting the [Roger Ballen] Centre for Photography and Zeitz MOCAA, the Eiger Foundation can fulfil its mission of promoting a better understanding of the photographic medium for society at large.

 In recognition of the enormous support, the Centre for Photography at Zeitz MOCAA has been named the Roger Ballen Foundation Centre for Photography.
 In honour of the major support by the Eiger Foundation, the Curator of Photography will be named the Eiger Foundation Curator of Photography and one gallery in the Roger Ballen Foundation Centre for Photography will be named the Eiger Foundation Gallery.

-The Roger Ballen Foundation Centre for Photography is one of six centres within Zeitz MOCAA that includes Centres for Art Education, the Moving Image, Performative Practice, Curatorial Excellence, and the Costume Institute.
+The Roger Ballen Foundation Centre for Photography is one of six centres within Zeitz MOCAA that also includes Centres for Art Education, the Moving Image, Performative Practice, Curatorial Excellence, and the Costume Institute.
 The mission of the Roger Ballen Foundation Centre for Photography is to collect, preserve, research and exhibit cutting-edge contemporary photography, and artworks that use photography, from Africa and its Diaspora; to develop supporting educational and enrichment programmes for all; to encourage intercultural understanding; and guarantee access for all.
 The Centre will also exhibit temporary exhibitions of photographers from all over the world to expose local audiences and practitioners to the rich legacy of photography globally.

 Additional support has been provided by M&C Saatchi Abel to endow a photography gallery, the M&C Saatchi Abel Gallery.
 The AKO Foundation is supporting the position of Assistant Curator of Photography.
 An additional Assistant Curator of Photography position is being supported by Mikael Kamras and Fredrik Oweson.

-Azu Nwagbogu, the Founder and Director of Lagos Photo Festival, has been appointed as the Curator at Large of Photography at the Roger Ballen Foundation Centre for Photography.
+Azu Nwagbogu, the founder and director of Lagos Photo Festival, has been appointed as the Curator at Large of Photography at the Roger Ballen Foundation Centre for Photography.
 Gcotyelwa Mashiqa has been appointed as the AKO Foundation Assistant Curator of Photography.
 The Eiger Foundation Curator of Photography position and the Mikael Kamras and Fredrik Oweson Assistant Curator of Photography position have both been advertised and individuals filling these positions will be announced shortly.

 As a not-for-profit public cultural institution, donations to Zeitz MOCAA are an integral part of helping the museum fulfil its mission.
 The convergence of various supporters acts as a blueprint of the manner in which Zeitz MOCAA will fulfil its mission and become sustainable through the collective generosity of local and international communities.
 The museum is a partnership between the V&A Waterfront and German entrepreneur Jochen Zeitz to create a significant contemporary art museum on the African continent.